googleapis/google-cloud-node/handwritten/nodejs-logging-bunyan/README.md

 ### Formatting Request Logs

 To format your request logs you can provide a `httpRequest` property on the bunyan metadata you provide along with the log message.
-We will treat this as the [`HttpRequest`][http-request-message] message and Cloud logging will show this as a request log.
+We will treat this as the [`HttpRequest`](https://cloud.google.com/logging/docs/reference/v2/rpc/google.logging.type#google.logging.type.HttpRequest) message and Cloud logging will show this as a request log.
 Example:

 ![Request Log Example](https://raw.githubusercontent.com/googleapis/nodejs-logging-bunyan/master/doc/images/request-log.png)